Alanon202/nirirun/README.md

 }
 ```

-Note that you can also leverage these app-id capabilities to create window rules based on them.
+You can also leverage app-id capabilities to create window rules based on them.
+The title parameter is perhaps less useful in the terminal context, as pure title matching is less powerful, but it is there nonetheless.